SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 this command moves two directories up from the current directory.
 You can verify this by running `pwd`. `cd` has several shortcuts that you can use to navigate quickly, we will discuss them as we go along.
 For the rest of the seminar, we will use the home directory as our working directory.
 You can always move back to the home directory by running `cd` without any arguments.

+NOTE: By now you probably have a lot of old text in your terminal.
+You can clear it by running `clear` or via a key combination (on macOS, it is `Cmd + K`, on Linux it is `Ctrl + L`).

+NOTE: On most terminals, you can use the `Tab` key to autocomplete commands and paths.
+This is a very useful feature that will save you a lot of typing.

 ### 2.3 Listing Directory Contents

 Up to now we changed directories assuming we knew where we wanted to go.
 But what if we want to explore the contents of a directory before moving into it?
 We can use the `ls` command to list the contents of a directory.
 For example, to list the contents of the root directory, we can run: